Visual Place Recognition: A Tutorial: Evaluation of the performance

 \begin{program}[t] \begin{mdframed}[style=example]

 \rule{\textwidth}{0.4pt}

 Output:

 \end{mdframed} {To evaluate the quality of a similarity matrix $\mathbf{S}$, we can apply a series of decreasing thresholds $\bm{\theta}$ to match more and more image pairs.
-Combined with ground-truth information, each threshold leads to a different set of true positives, false positives, true negatives and false negatives, which then provides one point on the precision-recall curve.} \end{program}
+Combined with ground-truth information, each threshold leads to a different set of true positives, false positives, true negatives and false negatives, which then provides one point on the precision-recall curve.
+In this example, we create the precision-recall curve for multi-match VPR.} \end{program}